aleen42/PersonalWiki/Programming/JavaScript/Framework/react/display_data/display_data.md

 Rect does not manipulate the DOM unless it needs to. **It uses a fast, internal mock DOM to perform diffs and computes the most efficient DOM mutation for you.**

+### Components are Just Like Functions

+React components are very simple.
+You can think of them as simple functions that take in props and state (discussed later) and render HTML.